 For decades, the plumbing products giant has operated its Design Center at its headquarters in a tiny hamlet about an hour north of Milwaukee.
 It’s where the idea of making shopping for toilets sexy was born.

 People would come from all over the country to pick out faucets and fixtures for their homes.
 But it was about more than just the showroom.
-Kohler also offers premier accommodations, fine dining, and world-class golf.
+Kohler also offered premier accommodations, fine dining, and world-class golf.

 The only hitch was you couldn’t actually buy anything.
 As a visitor to the Design Center, you could meet with certified kitchen and bath designers, pick out all the products and colors you wanted, and leave with nothing more than your designs and product lists.